Writing Our Future

 This award recognizes an outstanding science fiction short story by a teen author [or team of authors] that centers on overcoming today's environmental challenges.
 Strong entries will highlight the importance of ecology and biodiversity in some way, and we would be especially excited to see the local ecology, geography, culture, and environmental concerns of Southern California emphasized.
 We also recognize that issues of social and environmental justice strongly overlap with those concerning wildlife conservation, sea level rise, water conservation, climate change, and energy.
 Keeping that in mind, a story about a single neighborhood or school overcoming an environmental challenge would be just as valid as a story that tackles a much broader scale.

-The winner will receive a $250 cash prize and a one year Los Angeles Audubon membership.
+The Green Feather Award - $250 and one year Los Angeles Audubon membership

 * We seek to partner with companies and organizations that demonstrably share our vision for a just, equitable, and ecologically sustainable future.